-lfw autumn/winter 17, day one: ashley williams, marta jakubowski, le kilt, caitlin price, csm
+lfw fall/winter 17, day one: ashley williams, marta jakubowski, le kilt, caitlin price, csm

 As London Fashion Week kicked off, the capital's bright young designers captured the spirit of the times.